Marian Chace

-Marian Chace (31 October 1896 – 19 July 1970) is one of the founders of modern dance therapy.
+Marian Chace (31 October 1896 – 19 July 1970) was an American dance teacher, and one of the founders of modern dance therapy.

 Marian Chace was born 31 October 1896 in Providence, Rhode Island, the daughter of Daniel Champlin Chace, a journalist and editor, and Harriet Edgaretta (Northrop) Chace.
 Her younger siblings were Marjorie (1899–1991), Olive (1905–1977), and Edgar Northrop Chace (1908–1983).

 She studied modern dance and choreography with Ted Shawn and Ruth St. Denis at the Denishawn School of Dance and started work as a dance performer.
 She later moved to Washington, D.C., and opened her own studio.
 As she developed her teaching she believed that the body and mind are interrelated, and was influenced by the work of Harry Stack Sullivan.